 This recipe for salmon nicoise salad is in partnership with Sitka Salmon Shares.
 All views are my own.

-Sounds fancy, but nicoise salad is traditionally a French salad served with greens, tuna, potatoes, green beans and hard-boiled eggs with other veggies like tomatoes, cucumbers and olives.
-I of course wouldn’t even consider leaving the olives off because they provide such fabulous flavor, but you can absolutely switch things up to make this salad the way YOU like it! \
+Sounds fancy, but nicoise salad is traditionally a French salad served with greens, tuna (and in this case, salmon), potatoes, green beans and hard-boiled eggs with other veggies like tomatoes, cucumbers and olives.
+I of course wouldn’t even consider leaving the olives off because they provide such fabulous flavor, but you can absolutely switch things up to make this salad the way you like it!

 How to properly cook salmon